ysfemreAlbyrk/ollama-monitor/README.md

 pyinstaller --clean --noconsole --icon=icons/icon.ico --add-data "icons/*.png;icons" --add-data "settings.json;." ollama_monitor.py
 ```
 4. Find the executable in `dist/ollama_monitor` directory

+### I can't see the system tray icon 🤔
+If the system tray icon is not visible, you may need to enable it in Windows settings:
+1. Press right click on the taskbar and select `Taskbar Settings`
+2. Click on `Select which icons appear on the taskbar`
+3. Find `OllamaMonitor.exe` and make sure it's turned on

 ## 📖 Usage